 She had a point.
 Being on the other side of the law certainly won’t win one any favors from the law.

 After a couple of more stops, they finally reached their destination.

-Nick grabbed Mary’s bare hand once again and turned down a seemingly abandoned street.
+Jack grabbed Mary’s bare hand once again and turned down a seemingly abandoned street.

 A block later, they were standing at the entrance of Cliff Bell’s – an old school jazz club where the tables were round and the jazz was hot.

 She smiled.
 “You have no idea how much I was hoping to be brought here by somebody.”